Common Questions About the Flu Vaccine

-Many people choose not to have the influenza vaccine because of myths they believe about the disease or the vaccine.
+The flu (influenza) vaccine saves lives.
+But sometimes people choose not to get the vaccine because of incorrect information they've heard about the vaccine or the flu.

 With conflicting messages out there, it can be hard to know what's true and what to do.
 The answers to these common questions may help you feel good about deciding to get protected from the flu.
 And maybe you can use this information to encourage others to get protected too.

 Question: Why do I need the vaccine?
 Getting the flu isn't a big deal, is it?

 Answer: At best, the flu is no fun.
 Even a mild case can cause you to feel bad and miss work or school for a week or more.
 At worst, flu can become a very serious illness.
 It's especially risky for some people, including older adults, young children, and people with chronic health conditions like asthma or diabetes.
 Being pregnant also increases the risk of severe illness.
 But even otherwise healthy children and adults can get very sick or even die.
 It's much safer to get the vaccine than to get the flu.

 Question: Do I really need to get a flu shot every year?
 Why isn't one shot enough?

 Answer: The protection provided by the flu vaccine fades over time.
 Plus, flu viruses are always changing.
 Experts track these changes and update the vaccine every year.
 With very few exceptions, everyone over the age of 6 months needs to get the flu vaccine each fall.
 This gives the best protection.
 If you're pregnant, getting the flu shot also helps to protect your baby until they're old enough to get the vaccine.

 Question: What's the point of getting the vaccine if I might still get the flu?